-- Services were planned and delivered to take into account the needs of different patient population groups and to help provide flexibility, choice and continuity of care. - The practice had a website and patients were able to order repeat prescriptions and view their records online.
-However, patients were unable to book appointments online. - Telephone consultations and home visits were available for patients who were not able to visit the practice. - Most patients we spoke with said they found it difficult to book routine appointments with a named GP.
-However, they were able to obtain an appointment that suited their needs in an emergency. - The practice offered some Saturday clinics for patients to receive influenza vaccinations. - The practice had good facilities and was well equipped to treat patients and meet their needs. - Information about how to complain was available and easy to understand and evidence showed the practice responded quickly to issues raised.
+- Services were planned and delivered to take into account the needs of different patient population groups and to help provide flexibility, choice and continuity of care. - The practice had a website and patients were able to book appointments, order repeat prescriptions and view their records online. - Telephone consultations and home visits were available for patients who were not able to visit the practice. - Patients said they found it easy to make an appointment with a named GP and there was continuity of care, with urgent appointments available the same day. - The practice offered extended hours appointments one Saturday each month. - The practice had good facilities and was well equipped to treat patients and meet their needs. - Information about how to complain was available and easy to understand and evidence showed the practice responded quickly to issues raised.
 Learning from complaints was shared with staff and other stakeholders.
-However, records showed complainants did not always receive an initial acknowledgement letter.